About Me

 Now I have started to revive it, but for a very different journey.
 I have been a Christian all of my life.
 I was first called when I was age 5, and shown how I will play a role in times to come.
 When I was 26, I was again called and shown some things, as well as given an assignment.

-Almost five years ago, in 2018, when I was almost 44, I was physically visited by the Angel of the Lord.
+In 2017 I was called again, and in 2018 I was physically visited by the Angel of the Lord.
 From then on, I have been in His fulltime service.
 I have been sent to the wilderness, and have been given intense training and preparation, a time of severe testing, teaching and equipping.

 Again I was given some assignments.
 One of it was to collect and organize Words and prophecies God has given in His mercy for the times coming over the world and our country.
 He has now requested that I use this blog to share some of this with whomever He will send here.
 I first had to write my own testimony, then I shared prophecies spoken over my country South Africa.
 Eventually, I will share all the rest, as I am lead to put it up here.
 My testimony and the different prophecies can be accessed through the Menu underneath the homepage picture.

 She's still the kindest, sweetest, most empathetic person on this planet (biased mom, I know).
 Her condition (the tethered cord) has stabilized throughout high school, though she is on some medication.
-And of course, dealing with autism is a lifestyle, not a childhood disease you can recover from.
-Mostly though, she is now just a normal student who passed her first year extremely well, even with some distinctions.
-God truly is great!
+And of course, dealing with all die other added diagnoses she received is a lifestyle, not a childhood disease you can recover from.
+She is working from home currently, gaining valuable experience.

-Peanut is healthy!
-She's 10 and hasn't been to a doctor yet, apart from the specialists for her GERD and teeth when she was little.
+Peanut is still Peanut!
+The same little thing she has always been.
+So healthy!
+She's a teen now and hasn't been to a doctor yet, apart from the specialists for her GERD.
 She hasn't been on a/b's apart from for her teeth!
 When she gets a cold, flu or gastro, she's over it within a day or 2.
 Her immune system is absolutely amazing.
 She has no major health problems like her siblings.
+Except for migraines.
 No defects.
 No therapy visits.
 No appointments.
 No medications.
 No surgeries (apart from teeth once).
 And no worries at all.
+Such a huge difference compared with the others.

-School is easy, socializing is easy, communicating is easy, life is easy for her.
+She has started with horse riding as a hobby and is an absolute natural at it!
+Doing beautifully and loving every single moment of it.
+School is easy for her, socializing is easy, communicating is easy, life is easy for her.
 She's a happy, easy-going child who just accepts what life gives her.
 It's as if God took the hardships of all the other 3, and turned it into blessings for her.
-Not that anyone mind, everyone just adore their baby sister.
-She's obviously spoiled rotten by all!
+Not that anyone mind.

 No comments: